 Molecules are formed by the sharing of electrons between atoms.
 As the name suggests, intermolecular forces are the electrostatic forces between molecules.
 These forces can be attractive or repulsive and act between ions or atoms in molecules.
 The forces are repulsive when atoms are very close to each other.
 In that case, the nuclei of the two atoms, having the same positive charge, repel each other.
 Over little longer distances i.e. bond length, the intermolecular forces become attractive.
 These electrostatic forces of attraction are present between nuclei and shared electron pairs.

 As a general measure of the strength of intermolecular forces, these are weaker than intramolecular forces (forces within a molecule) such as a metallic bond, ionic bond, or covalent bond.
-It is because the intramolecular forces hold the atoms in a molecule together whereas intermolecular forces hold molecules together.
+It is because the intramolecular forces hold the atoms in a molecule together whereas intermolecular forces hold different molecules together.

 Types of intermolecular forces